tangollama/cis411_lab1/labreports/LAB_[bmeren].md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would employ blackboard because it is used often for large data sets, is very flexible, and can hold multiple components.
+A consequence may be that if there is change made to the foundational data, it could cause a ripple effect of complex change.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).